TABLE OF CONTENTS

 Connecticut’s medical cannabis industry currently has 18 dispensaries that serve 50,000 patients Although this number is modest, the legalization of adult-use cannabis in Connecticut is expected to revitalize the state’s limping medical cannabis market.
 Experts predict that the legal recreational cannabis industry will bring 5,000 to 7,000 jobs to Connecticut’s workforce in the first year of operation.

 Connecticut’s adult-use business licensing requirements were posted in September 2021.
-Legal sales to adults are expected to begin in May 2022.
-Expect the state’s cannabis job market to heat up in winter of 2021/2022.
+Legal sales to adults began in May 2022.
+Expect the state’s cannabis job market to heat up in winter of 2022.

 To meet the increasing demand, Delaware awarded 3 new vertical licenses and 4 new dispensary locations to cannabis businesses in 2021.
 Although this adds some jobs to the Delaware cannabis market, it’s not a reason to drop everything and move to Delaware.
 Job opportunities are still relatively low in the state.